canvas-medical/documentation/collections/_api/questionnaireresponse.md

             required: true
           - name: resourceType
             type: string
+            description:
+                This should be hardcoded to QuestionnaireResponse
             required: true
           - name: questionnaire
             type: string
             required: true
+            description:
+                Canvas questionnaire resource that the responses are for, formatted like "Questionnaire/ac1da1a4-ccc4-492e-a9e0-7f70a58c2129".
+            create_description:
+                Canvas questionnaire resource that the responses are for, formatted like "Questionnaire/ac1da1a4-ccc4-492e-a9e0-7f70a58c2129".
+You can obtain this id by using our [Questionnaire Search](/api/questionnaire/#search)
           - name: status
             type: string
             required: true
+            create_description: Canvas only acknowledges a ‘completed’ status.
+All QuestionnaireResponse messages should contain status ‘completed’.
           - name: subject
             type: string
             required: true
+            description: The subject of the questions.
+Supports a patient reference.
+          - name: encounter
+            type: string
+            description: Encounter created as part of.
+            Create_description: Adding an encounter reference will import the QuestionnaireResponse into an existing note.
+Without one, a Data Import note will be added to the timeline in a locked state
           - name: authored
             type: string
             required: true
+            description: The UTC datetime string for when the questionnaire responses were provided, iso8601 format.
+            create_description: The UTC datetime string for when the questionnaire responses were provided, iso8601 format.
+If omitted from the body, the current timestamp at data ingestion will be used
           - name: author
             type: string
             required: true
+            description:
+                A reference to the person that filled out the questionnaire.
+            create_description:
+                Canvas notes are intended to be multi-author.
+You can reference either the patient or practitioner.
+The audit tooltip on the command will display the author as the patient or staff member.
+If not included, the built in automation user, "Canvas Bot" will be used instead. ## Is this acurate if required is true ##
           - name: item
             type: string
             required: true
+            description: >-
+                A list of one or more questions and how they were answered.
+Each item object in the list should contain:<br><br>**`linkId`:** [Required] A Canvas assigned identifier that uniquely identifies this question in Canvas.
+This linkId must only occur at most once in the payload.<br>**`text`:** Human readable text of the question.
+Not stored but can be helpful to include for troubleshooting.<br> **`answer`:** [Required] A list of one or more answers to this question.
+Canvas supports three question types: Free text, Single Response, and Multi Response.<br><br> **Free text** answers (Questionnaire item type = "text") will contain a single object containing a valueString field with the response text.<br><br> For **single** & **multiselect** answers (Questionnaire item `type` = "choice" and `repeats` is "false for single and "true" for multi), the list will have one or more objects containing:<br><br>**`code`:** [required] Value that can uniquely identify this answer within the associated <br>**`display`:** [required] Text of answer that was selected<br>**`system`:** [required] Coding system where the `code` comes from.
+Currently we only support specific system's in Canvas through our FHIR endpoints.
+Here is the mapping of system uri in FHIR to systems in Canvas:<br><br>**SNOMED:** http://snomed.info/sct<br>**LOINC:** http://loinc.org<br>**Canvas:** http://canvasmedical.com<br>**CPT:** http://www.ama-assn.org/go/cpt<br>**ICD-10:** http://hl7.org/fhir/sid/icd-10<br>**Internal:** http://schemas.[instance_name].canvasmedical.com/fhir/systems/internal<br><br>
+            create_description: >-
+                A list of one or more questions and how they were answered.
+If a question is omitted it will be left unanswered in Canvas.
+However, if it is a questionnaire tied to a scoring function, Canvas requires all questions to be answered in order to accurately score the questionnaire. <br> <br> Perform a [QuestionnaireSearch](/api/Questionnaire/#search) in order to know each question's attributes to fill in below.
+Each item object in the list should contain:<br><br>**`linkId`:** [Required] A Canvas assigned identifier that uniquely identifies this question in Canvas.
+This linkId must only occur at most once in the payload.<br>**`text`:** Human readable text of the question.
+Not stored but can be helpful to include for troubleshooting.<br> **`answer`:** [Required] A list of one or more answers to this question.
+Canvas supports three question types: Free text, Single Response, and Multi Response.<br><br> **Free text** answers (Questionnaire item type = "text") will contain a single object containing a valueString field with the response text.<br><br> For **single** & **multiselect** answers (Questionnaire item `type` = "choice" and `repeats` is "false for single and "true" for multi), the list will have one or more objects containing:<br><br>**`code`:** [required] Value that can uniquely identify this answer within the associated <br>**`display`:** [required] Text of answer that was selected<br>**`system`:** [required] Coding system where the `code` comes from.
+Currently we only support specific system's in Canvas through our FHIR endpoints.
+Here is the mapping of system uri in FHIR to systems in Canvas:<br><br>**SNOMED:** http://snomed.info/sct<br>**LOINC:** http://loinc.org<br>**Canvas:** http://canvasmedical.com<br>**CPT:** http://www.ama-assn.org/go/cpt<br>**ICD-10:** http://hl7.org/fhir/sid/icd-10<br>**Internal:** http://schemas.[instance_name].canvasmedical.com/fhir/systems/internal<br><br><b>⚠ Validation</b><br><br> The system in the ValueCoding answer needs to match the system that the question specified in the Questionnaire Search Response.
+If it does not you will see the message: `Question expects answer of code system {system} but {coding['code_system']} was given`<br><br>If a code is passed that does not exist for that question in Canvas, you will see the following message: `Question received an invalid response option code: {coding['code']}` <br><br> For single or free text questions, if the length of answer is greater than one, you will see the message `Question of type {_type} is expecting at most one answer` <br><br> For free text questions, the answer object needs to include ValueString or you will see this message: `Question of type TXT expects a valueString answer`<br><br> For single or multi select questions, the answer object(s) need to include ValueCoding or you will see: `Question of type {_type} expects a valueCoding answer`
           - name: extension
             type: array
             required: true